+The total projected investment for the Better Bus Program through FY26 is \$1.88 billion (Attachment A).
 Many of the line items within the Better Bus work plan are unfunded or partly funded.
-Some were approved by the Board through the FY2021 mid-year budget adjustment and are already being pursued.
+Some were approved by the Board through the FY21 mid-year budget adjustment and are already being pursued.
+The Better Bus Team has requested funding for several items in the FY22 budget as well.
 Per CEO direction in January, Metro will develop a funding strategy for the unfunded components.

 With Metro's fiscal constraints, which have been exacerbated by the COVID-19 pandemic, funding Better Bus improvements will require creativity, resourcefulness, and tradeoffs.
 The pandemic has significantly reduced bus ridership and fare revenue, and the sales taxes that provide the bulk of Metro's operating subsidy are also lower than anticipated.
 The lower revenue has increased our operating shortfall.
 Federal stimulus funding helps address the shortfall, but when it ends, Metro will need to identify other sources of funding.
-The Better Bus Team, with the support of the Planning Department and OMB, will present options that have the potential to fund the Better Bus program during the April Board meeting.
+The Better Bus Team, with the support of the Planning Department and OMB, will present options that have the potential to fund the Better Bus program during the May Board meeting.